 Content on Disclosure Barring Service certificate

-If your certificate has content, you will need to present your certificate to the Admissions Office (Dryden building, City Campus) to complete the process.
+If your certificate has content, you will need to present your certificate to the Admissions Office (Student Services, Newton Building, City campus) to complete the process.
 This will be checked to see if the content is relevant and has been previously declared as part of the application process.

 Where there has been no previous declaration, the details are referred to Serious Criminal Convictions Panel for a suitability decision to be made.
 Applicants who fail to provide a copy of the Paper Disclosure Certificate by the given deadline will be withdrawn from their studies under the appropriate regulations.

 All applicants must have completed the online DBS application form and the necessary identification checks before being allowed to collect their NTU Smartcard or start their course.
 Applicants who attend University but fail to complete the DBS process will be withdrawn from their studies four weeks after the course start date under the appropriate regulations.